HenryLi-0/idk/README.md

 ^ NEED TO APPLY PART 5

 ## Issues That (probably) Can't Be Fixed:

+- unfortunately, it seems that color text and color backgrounds don't work together

 - high quality (using braille) display will have bad quality in terms of color (one character can only have one color)